The Ultimate Guide to Storytelling in Marketing & Business

 Think about times when stories have helped you better understand a concept.
 Maybe a teacher used a real-life example to explain a math problem, or a speaker used a case study to convey complex data.

+Stories help solidify abstract concepts and simplify complex messages.
 Taking a lofty, non-tangible concept and making it relatable using concrete ideas is one of the biggest strengths of business storytelling.

 Stories promote and shape ideas.

-Peoplehave used stories to promote cooperation and influence social behaviors throughout history.
+People have used stories to promote cooperation and influence social behaviors throughout history.
 Listening to stories also engages different parts of the brain than data does.

 And there is scientific evidence that stories can change our behavior because they engage our emotions.
-If you’re good at storytelling, you might influence the future behavior of your audience by asking someone to see a series of events from your perspective.
+If I’m good at storytelling, you might influence the future behavior of your audience by asking someone to see a series of events from your perspective.

 Stories bring people together.